arXiv/arxiv-docs/README.md

 ## Previews of PRs

-PRs that will merge to the branch `develop` on the github repo `arxiv-docs` will deploy preveiws at https://storage.googleapis.com/arxiv-docs-prs/YOUR_PR_NAME/index.html This preview can been seen by the public, everything in the github arxiv-docs repo can also be seen by the public.
+PRs that will merge to the branch `develop` on the github repo `arxiv-docs` will deploy previews at https://storage.googleapis.com/arxiv-docs-prs/YOUR_PR_NAME/index.html This preview can been seen by the public, everything in the github arxiv-docs repo can also be seen by the public.